 - In case of fire: use dry chemical, CO2, or fire-fighting foam to extinguish. - If inhaled: Remove person to fresh air and keep comfortable for breathing. - Call a doctor/physician if you feel unwell. - If on skin (or hair): take off immediately all contaminated clothing.
-Rinse skin with water/shower. - Take off contaminated clothing and wash it before reuse. - If skin irritation occurs: get medical advice/attention. - If swallowed: immediately call a doctor/ physician.
+Rinse skin with water/shower. - Take off contaminated clothing and wash it before reuse. - If skin irritation occurs: get medical advice/attention. - If in eyes: Rinse cautiously with water for several minutes.
+Remove contact lens, if present and easy to do.
+Continue rinsing. - If eye irritation persists: Get medical advice/attention. - Collect spillage. - If swallowed: immediately call a doctor/ physician.
 Do not induce vomiting.